-With these pan-roasted chicken thighs, you get really really crispy skin and juicy and tender meat from bone-in, skin-on chicken thighs.
+With these pan-roasted chicken thighs, you get really really crispy skin, lots of flavor, and juicy and tender meat from bone-in, skin-on chicken thighs.

 Ah, chicken thighs.
 Overlooked, underrated and crazy delicious if you ask me.
 And pan-roasted chicken thighs are just about as good as it gets.
 You need this recipe in your back pocket.

 I used to think I was the only one who preferred chicken thighs to chicken breasts.
 But then, I posted this how to post on roasting chicken thighs and it was actually one of my first viral posts on the blog!
 I couldn’t believe it.

 But what I realized is that most of us prefer chicken thighs, we just don’t know how to cook them, especially bone-in, skin-on.
 They got a bad wrap in the 90’s when everything with a little bit of fat was deemed evil.
 But, now that we’re coming out of that hole, chicken thighs are well on their way to making a comeback.

 Let’s dive into the simple yet delicious ingredients you’ll need to make my chicken thigh recipe!
 It is key for this recipe to get skin-on, bone-in chicken thighs (trust me on this one) and a handful of spices such as garlic powder, onion powder, smoked paprika, sage, and salt & pepper for the perfect seasoning blend.

 You’ll want to preheat your oven to a high heat, we will be using the oven to finish off cooking the chicken.
 You’ll also want an oven-safe pan or cast-iron skillet, and a meat thermometer.